- University of Guelph

 - Instruction Language

 - 2 additional 4U/M courses

 Biology, Chemistry and Physics are strongly recommended.
-If you lack 1 of these, you will take a replacement course in semester 1.
+If you lack 1 of these, you must take a replacement course in semester 1.

 Integrated Admission Pathway (IAP)

 Academically qualified international students who have not yet achieved English-language proficiency may be interested in the Integrated Admission Pathway (IAP).
 Through IAP you can complete degree-credit courses through the University's Open Learning and Educational Support department and at the same time study English language courses to achieve the Certificate of English proficiency.

 The IAP includes a combination of classroom-based and fully online degree course offerings and provides a flexible option for guaranteed admission to select degree programs at the University of Guelph.

 Offers of Admission for Ontario High School Students

 Basic Requirements for Admission: If you have an admission average of 75% or higher, you will be considered for admission to all programs you’ve applied to at the University of Guelph.
 Your admission average is calculated using your top six 4U/M courses (or equivalent), including subject requirements.
 The estimated cut-off admission range varies by program.